Mavhod/GodotSteam/README.md

   For Linux you must add ```openssl=no``` when compile because it has problem with lib crypto (class StreamPeerSSL may can't use).

   For Windows you can only compile with Visual C++ can't use MINGW because *.lib is exclusive for Microsoft compiler.

+  OSX has 32 bit only because Steam is not make shared library (libsteam_api.dylib) 64bit version.

 - Copy shared library (steam_api) to godot binary place, should look like this:

   Linux 32